- Exklusive Inhalte

 Distribution and habitat

-Rhododendron Tomentosum is widespread in the bogs, heath landscapes and barren, nutrient -poor soils of the boreal and subarctic regions.
+Rhododendron tomentosum is widespread in the bogs, heath landscapes and barren, nutrient -poor soils of the boreal and subarctic regions.
 In Europe, its occurrence of Scandinavia extends to Russia to Central Asia.
 In North America it can be found primarily in the boreal forests and tundra -like areas.

 The plant prefers moist, sour soils and thrives particularly well in bogs, swamps and pagans.
 It is adapted to cool temperatures and can survive in areas with long, cold winters and short, cool summers.
-Rhododendron Tomentosum is an important component of the moor ecosystems, where it contributes to ground stabilization and as a habitat for different animal species.
+Rhododendron tomentosum is an important component of the moor ecosystems, where it contributes to ground stabilization and as a habitat for different animal species.

 Ecology and adjustments

-Rhododendron Tomentosum plays an important ecological role in their natural habitats.
+Rhododendron tomentosum plays an important ecological role in their natural habitats.
 The dense stocks offer habitat and protection for numerous insects, birds and small animals.
 The plant is adapted to nutrient -poor conditions and can efficiently absorb nitrogen from the environment through symbiotic relationships with mycorrhizal fungi.

 The dense hair of the leaves reduces water loss and protects against UV radiation, while the evergreen nature of the plant enables continuous photosynthesis.
-Rhododendron Tomentosum is also resistant to many pests and diseases, which increases their survival ability in harsh environments.
+Rhododendron tomentosum is also resistant to many pests and diseases, which increases their survival ability in harsh environments.

 Use and meaning

-Rhododendron Tomentosum is known for their aromatic properties, which are due to the essential oils contained in the leaves.
+Rhododendron tomentosum is known for their aromatic properties, which are due to the essential oils contained in the leaves.
 These oils, especially the terps menthol, are used in traditional medicine and aromatherapy.
 In folk medicine, the plant is used to treat colds, cough, rheumatics and stomach complaints.

 In addition, the essential oils are used industrially, for example in perfume production and as natural insect protection.
 The plant also has a cultural importance in the regions in which it is native and is often used in traditional remedies and rituals.

-Rhododendron Tomentosum is estimated in the garden design due to its attractive flowers and evergreen leaves.
+Rhododendron tomentosum is estimated in the garden design due to its attractive flowers and evergreen leaves.
 It is particularly suitable for shady, acidic locations and can be used as a ground cover or under plantation in heather gardens.